 With time, our kava sessions started attracting more and more people and the informal University of Auckland Kava Appreciation Society was created with the aims of sampling new kava varieties, discovering some of the world's finest kavas and learning about the plant itself and the fascinating kava culture.
-For the sake of simplicity, after some discussion the Society has decided to change its name to The Kava Society.
+For the sake of simplicity, after some discussion we decided to shorten our name to “the Kava Society”.
 In October 2014 we decided to create the first version of this website to promote sound knowledge about kava and some of the best kavas from around the Pacific.

 Initially, we only wanted to import kava for our own use.
 However, as an increasing number of both new and experienced kava drinkers had tried or heard of our kava, we started to receive numerous requests from people looking for high-quality noble kava.
 In response to the growing demand and fantastic feedback, in early 2014 we decided to add a small online shop to our Society's website.
-In 2018, order to facilitate its management and in light of the growing number of loyal customers, we established it as the Kava Society Limited.
+In 2018, order to facilitate its management and in light of the growing number of loyal customers, we established The Kava Society Limited as the entity in charge the shop and other commercial activities.

 More recently, the format of our informal meetings and some of our goals have shifted.
 As many of our founding members graduated from the University of Auckland or moved to work at other academic institutions, our meetings on campus have become less frequent.
 Instead, we have been organising informal kava sessions across Auckland and the Upper North Island.
 Our smaller group of core members has also been dedicating more attention to kava research and advocacy (as opposed to just kava drinking ;).